FBI Index: Custodial Detention Index

 The program involved creation of individual dossiers from information obtained secretly, including unsubstantiated data and in some cases, even hearsay and unsolicited telephone tips, and information acquired without judicial warrants by mail covers and interception of mail, wiretaps and covert searches.
 While the program targeted primarily Japanese, Italian, and German "enemy aliens", it also included some native-born American citizens.
 The program was operated without Congress-approved legal authority, without judicial oversight and in excess of the legal authority of the FBI.
 A person against which an accusation was made was investigated and eventually placed on the index; it was not removed until the person died.
 According to the press releases at the beginning of the war, one of the purposes of the program was to demonstrate the diligence and vigilance of the government by following, arresting and isolating a previously identified group of people with allegedly documented sympathies for Axis powers and potential for espionage or fifth column activities.
 The list was later used for Japanese American internment after Roosevelt's Executive Order 9066.
 Although some say Hoover actually opposed those measures, Hoover and the FBI created the list from which 110,000 people were interned, 70,000 of which were American-born.

-Attorney General Francis Biddle, upon learning of the Index, termed it "dangerous, illegal" and ordered its end.
+Attorney General Francis Biddle, upon learning of the Index in 1941, termed it "dangerous, illegal" and ordered its end.
 However, J. Edgar Hoover simply renamed it the Security Index, and told his people not to mention it.

+Internal Security Act of 1950 contained an emergency detention statute, giving the President the authority to apprehend and detain "each person as to whom there is a reasonable ground to believe that such person probably will engage in, or probably will conspire with others to engage in, acts of espionage or sabotage."
+Therefore, FBI began in the early 1950s to compile a secret list, known as the “Security Index,” of American citizens who were “targeted for detention” in a national emergency.
+At its peak it contained about 15,000 names, including virtually all known members of the US Communist party.
+Although the detention provisions of the Internal Security Act were repealed in 1971, the index was still reportedly being maintained by the FBI, in anticipation of possible reinstatement of the detention provisions.